-GENERAL APPROPRIATION (G.A.)
+*GENERAL APPROPRIATION (G.A.)
 BILL: The bill funding the ongoing operations of state agencies, but typically not containing new programs.
-Unlike most measures, the G.A. bill does not need an emergency clause to become effective July 1.
-It may include funding for multiple government functions and agencies.
+Unlike all other measures, the G.A. bill does not need an emergency clause to become effective July 1.
+It is also the only bill that may include funding for multiple government functions and agencies.

 GENERAL (OR GENERAL REVENUE) FUND: The principal funding source for most government operations.
 Any revenue not restricted for a specific purpose flows into the general fund and is available for appropriation for any legal purpose of the government.
 The State of Oklahoma calls its general fund the General Revenue Fund (GRF).

 INFRASTRUCTURE: Basic networks of systems necessary to support community and economic life, such as streets, water and sewer lines, streetlights and sidewalks.